Darjeeling Region

 Cham

 The end of the year according to the Tibetan Calendar falls towards the end of January.
-A festival to forestall the evils of the previous year from coming to the new year is organized known as cham.
+A festival to forestall the evils of the previous year from coming to the new year is organised known as cham.
 The 'Cham' is a Tibetan mask dance and is held in the monasteries of Darjeeling as well as Sikkim.
 The best place to see Cham is from Thupten Sangag Choling Monastery or Dali Monastery near Darjeeling.

 Cho Nga Chopa